Dog Food AllergiesLiz Mallia

 - Not containing any ingredients that have previously been fed

 Elimination diets should contain novel protein or carbohydrate sources (such as venison and rice).
 A novel protein or carbohydrate is one that a dog has not encountered before, so they are far less likely to have an allergic reaction to it.
 If the elimination diet contains a previously fed ingredient, which the animal is allergic to, then the diet trial will be a failure.
 This means that you cannot feed anything, including treats, scraps or flavoured chews, to your dog, except for the special hypoallergenic diet.
+Similar to the recipe by Petzyo, the hypoallergenic diet should ideally have limited ingredients, so you will know exactly what your pet is eating.

 To confirm that a food allergy exists, the animal should eat previously fed food ingredients.
 If the clinical signs reoccur, the food allergy is confirmed.
 Clinical signs usually return between one hour and 14 days later.
 Once a food allergy is confirmed, the elimination diet should be started until clinical signs resolved: this usually takes 14 days or less.
 One ingredient at a time should be tested to see if it causes allergic symptoms in the pet.
 This test will prove that the special diet helps the pet and that it isn’t a coincidental improvement.